Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Discussion

 \subsection{Alignment of the AAU Stream}

 Using the 6D view of the AAU stream from this paper, we can look at the alignment of the stream and whether the velocity is aligned with the shape of the stream.
 In particular, we follow the approach of \citet{Erkal2019} and \citet{deBoer2019} who showed that the alignment can be compared on the sky and along the line of sight.
-For the on-sky alignment, we compare the slope of the stream on the sky ($\frac{d\phi_2}{d\phi_1}$) with the ratio of reflex corrected proper motions ($\frac{\mu_2}{\mu_1}$).
+For the on-sky alignment, we compare the slope of the stream on the sky ($\frac{d\phi_2}{d\phi_1}$) using stream track derived in Section \ref{sec:DES_phot} with the ratio of reflex corrected proper motions ($\frac{\mu_2}{\mu_1}$) from individual spectroscopic members.
 We stress that $\mu_1$ does not contain the typical $\cos(\phi_2)$ term.
-We make this comparison in the top panel of Figure \ref{fig:atlas_align} which shows that the on-sky velocity (solid blue lines) is misaligned with the stream track (red points).
-For the ATLAS portion of the stream ($\phi_1 > \sim -13\degr$), this misalignment matches the misalignment in the simulation on average.
+We make this comparison in the top panel of Figure \ref{fig:atlas_align} which shows that the slope of the stream track (solid blue lines) is misaligned with the ratio of the on-sky tangential velocities (red points with error bars).
+For the ATLAS portion of the stream ($\phi_1 > \sim -13\degr$), this misalignment matches the misalignment in the simulation on average, shown as the dashed blue line and small red points.
+In models without the LMC, the stream shape and velocity slope are aligned (i.e. the blue line and red points lie on top of each other.
+The offset/misalignment is due to the effect of the LMC.

 In order to compare the alignment along the line of sight, in the bottom panel of Figure \ref{fig:atlas_align} we show the distance gradient of the stream ($\frac{dr}{d\phi_1}$)(in blue) with the ratio of the Solar reflex corrected velocity and proper motion ($\frac{v_r}{\mu_1}$) (in red).
 This shows that the velocity is aligned with the stream along the line of sight, as is expected from the simulation.
 However, since the uncertainties are large, improving the distance gradient will make this comparison more meaningful.
 We note that the misalignment in the simulation at $\phi_1 \sim 0\degr$ is due to the progenitor.